NathanEdg/SpikeReports/APP_HOME_SETUP.md

 ## How It Works

 ### Database Storage
-- All generated summaries are automatically saved to `summaries.db`
+- All generated summaries are automatically saved to PostgreSQL
 - Each summary includes:
   - Date of the report
   - Master summary text